 Charly Clive

-Charly is a British actress, writer / performer and comedian who’s currently in production on Bill Lawrence’s HBO series UNT.
-COLLEGE SERIES, which she co-leads opposite Steve Carell.
+Charly is a British actress, writer / performer and comedian who can currently be seen in Bill Lawrence’s HBO series ROOSTER, which she co-leads opposite Steve Carell.
 It’s about the relationship between a college professor and his daughter.

 Prior to this, Charly starred in a lead role opposite Paapa Essiedu in two series of Sky Max’s hit series – THE LAZARUS PROJECT, which received excellent write-ups.
 Her debut screen performance as the lead role of Marnie in PURE earned her a place on the 2018 Screen Daily Stars of Tomorrow list, a title she is definitely living up to.